 Sopron was repeatedly bombed during WWII; the destructions unearthed structures of the Roman town which lay beneath later buildings or were incorporated into them.
-The walls have an elliptical shape and are dated early IVth century when Scarbantia acquired a strategic importance to defend the road towards North-eastern Italy in case the Quadi and other barbarian tribes managed to cross the River Danube which marked the border of the Empire.
+The Roman walls have an elliptical shape and are dated early IVth century when Scarbantia acquired a strategic importance to defend the road towards North-Eastern Italy in case the Quadi and other barbarian tribes managed to cross the River Danube which marked the border of the Empire.

 Evidence of the Forum of Scarbantia

 The bombings unearthed the remains of a group of buildings including a portico of the Forum; they can be seen in an underground archaeological area in the historical part of Sopron together with altars and inscriptions.
 Other Roman exhibits are on display in Fabricius House, a nearby XVIIIth small palace, named after town magistrate and mayor Endre Fabricius who bought it in 1806.
 Archaeologists found evidence of Roman baths in its cellars.

 (left) Forum of Scarbantia: inscription celebrating the restoration of the Forum with the name of the town; (right) Fabricius House: tombstone of C. Sextilius Senecio

 At Hafka, a league to the east of

 Oedenburg, we saw an inscription on a stone coffin with these letters on